Chidobe Awuzie: College career

 Awuzie gained immediate playing time, appearing in 12 games, with 7 starts (six at the nickel position and one at left cornerback).
 He recorded 643 snaps on defense (third-most by a freshman in school history), 59 tackles (just the 13th freshman to record 50 or more tackles for a season), 5 tackles for loss, one quarterback sack, 4 passes defensed, 2 forced fumbles and a fumble recovery.
 He had 12 tackles against the University of Arizona.

 As a sophomore, he started in the first 9 games, before missing last three with a lacerated kidney he suffered in practice.
 He tallied 64 tackles (2 for loss), 8 passes defensed (third on the team), 2 interceptions, one fumble recovery and one quarterback hurry.

 As a junior, he appeared in 13 games (12 starts) at a combination between cornerback and the nickel position.
 He registered 90 tackles (second on the team), 78 solo tackles, 4 sacks (set record for the most by a CU defensive back), 2 interceptions, 10 passes defensed and had a team-high 13 tackles for loss, making it the first time a defensive back ever led in that category dating back to 1969 (when it was first tracked).
 He was named to the All-Pac-12 football team second-team.

 Before his senior season, he was named to the Thorpe Award watchlist, annually given to best defensive back in the nation, as well as the Nagurski Award watchlist, which is given to the best defensive player in college football.
 He finished with 60 tackles (48 solo), 4 sacks (tying his own single-season record for CU defensive backs), one interception, 12 passes defensed and 2 forced fumbles.

 Professional career

+Pre-draft

-Awuzie received an invitation to the NFL Combine and completed all combine and positional drills.
+He attended the NFL Combine and completed all combine and positional drills.
 He also participated at Colorado's Pro Day along with Ahkello Witherspoon, Tedric Thompson, Sefo Liufau, and ten other teammates.
 He opted to only perform positional drills and had another attempt at the vertical jump for the 44 scouts and representatives from all 32 NFL teams.
-Awuzie had private workouts and visits with the Dallas Cowboys, Philadelphia Eagles, Oakland Raiders, and Tennessee Titans.
-NFL draft experts and analysts projected him to be a first or second round pick.
-He was ranked the fourth best cornerback in the draft by NFLDraftScout.com, the second best nickel back by NFL analyst Mike Mayock, the seventh best cornerback by ESPN, and was ranked the 15th best cornerback by Sports Illustrated.
+He had private workouts and pre-draft visits with the Dallas Cowboys, Philadelphia Eagles, Oakland Raiders, and Tennessee Titans.
+NFL draft experts and analysts projected him to be a first or second round pick in the 2017 NFL Draft.
+He was ranked the fourth best cornerback in the draft by DraftScout.com, the second best nickel back by NFL analyst Mike Mayock, the seventh best cornerback by ESPN, and was ranked the 15th best cornerback by Sports Illustrated.

 Dallas Cowboys

+The Cowboys selected Awuzie in the second round (60th overall) of the 2017 NFL draft.
+Awuzie was the 10th cornerback drafted in 2017.
+His selection is remembered by the intense speech that Drew Pearson gave amidst boos from the Philadelphia Eagles fans in attendance.
+He was the first of three cornerbacks the Cowboys drafted in 2017.
+The Cowboys drafted Jourdan Lewis in the third round (92nd overall) and Marquez White in the sixth round (216th overall).